John-nata/YT-Playlist-Cleaner/README.md

 - Fixed video deletion confirmation glitches.
 - Addressed UI issues with large playlists.
 - Eliminated memory leaks in notifications.
+- Fix for multiple instances of the UI appearing.

 ## Compatibility